Logo Voyage

 Australia

-[edit]- 52 Canberra Hotel (Canberra).
+• 56 Canberra Hotel (Canberra).
 What was once "Hostel No. 1" originally opened in 1924 to house politicians visiting Parliament.
-After extensive renovations and extensions, it became Canberra's first five-star hotel when Hyatt adopted it into its flagship Park Hyatt collection in 1988.
+After a period of decay and a decade in office use as parliamentary annex, it was renovated and reopened as a luxury hotel in 1988.
 Low-rise and diminutive from the outside, it's surprisingly grand inside, with 1920s Art Deco style throughout.
+Hotel Canberra (Q10930619) on Wikidata Hotel Canberra on Wikipedia

 Fiji